openclimatefix/PVItaly/progress/SV_pilot.md

 ### Models

-We would like to use some deep neural networks to enchance our results.
+We would like to use some deep neural networks to enhance our results.

 1. PVnet - [link](TODO WP2 report)
 2. Metnet - [link](https://arxiv.org/abs/2003.12140)